-The money raised from the Living with Wildlife Appeal will enable Send a Cow to train over 7,000 families living around Murchison Falls National Park to grow their own crops so that they can have nutritious food to eat, all year round.
+The money raised from the Living with Wildlife Appeal is enabling Send a Cow to train over 7,000 families living around Murchison Falls National Park to grow their own crops so that they can have nutritious food to eat, all year round.
 With their newly acquired farming skills, families will soon be growing surplus crops which they can sell, earning a vital income that they can spend on sending their children to school, medicines and healthcare, or repairing their houses.

 Through Tusk’s partnership with the Uganda Conservation Foundation (UCF), families and young people in the area will also be supported to start their own small businesses and learn vocational skills, such as agroforestry and construction, to help them find sustainable ways of making a living that don’t endanger wildlife.
 This will enable people living around Murchison Falls to break the cycle of poverty permanently and will mean that they are no longer pressured to hunt within the National Park, helping to protect endangered wildlife such as the Rothschild’s giraffe.
 With fewer than 2,000 Rothschild Giraffes remaining in the wild, urgent action is needed now to protect future generations.